ANAMCraft/ANAM-Support-Docs/articles/declining-an-order-i-cannot-fulfill-an-order.md

 ---
 layout: default
 title: "Declining an Order / 'I cannot fulfill an order'"
-description: "Guidelines for vendors on how to decline an order and communicate with buyers."
+description: "Guidelines for makers on how to decline an order and communicate with buyers."
 category: "Support Center"
-tags: ["support", "faq", "article", "vendors"]
+tags: ["support", "faq", "article", "makers"]
 parent: "Makers"
 ---